Best Bridging Loan Rates

 When you’re working out the arrangement fee for a bridging loan based on the given numbers, it’s crucial to keep in mind that the shortest loan duration is 30 days.
 Should you choose to settle the loan before this timeframe, you’ll still incur full interest for 30 days.
 Once the initial thirty-day period has elapsed, you’ll only be required to pay interest up until the date you’ve fully repaid the bridging loan.

 The products outlined in the guide above have no exit fees, no default interest rates, no penalty fees, and no early redemption charges.
-Lenders may also offer certain deals with no arrangement fee whatsoever, depending on the size of the bridging loan and the borrower’s circumstances.
+Lenders may also offer certain deals with no arrangement fee whatsoever, depending on the size of the bridging loan and the borrower’s circumstances which can be determined using an online bridging calculator.

 Short-term borrowing plan